rashevskyv/dbi/README_ENG.md

 Displayed by clicking on **(+)** on the selected title(s).

 * **Delete title** - delete selected titles
-* **Move title to MicroSD/NAND** - move the selected titles to SD card or NAND, depending on where the title is currently located.
+* **Move title to SD/NAND** - move the selected titles to SD card or NAND, depending on where the title is currently located.
 If content is installed to both locations then both options will be displayed
 * **Reset required version** - resets the system version check required to run the title (debug must be enabled in Atmosphere)
 * **Check integrity** - checks the data integrity of the selected titles
 * **Expose contents via MTP** - mount the content of the selected titles via MTP
-* **Dump to MicroSD** - dump all available content (game, DLC, update) to a MicroSD card using the path specified in the config (default is `switch/DBI/dumps`)
+* **Dump to SD** - dump all available content (game, DLC, update) to a SD card using the path specified in the config (default is `switch/DBI/dumps`)
 * **Content info** - display additional information about the content (SDK version, required key generation, ID, patch information, and more)

 If you press the **(A)** button on the title, the **detailed game menu** will open.